 Firstly, x is declared as a newly instantiated object.
-Then method1 is applied to this extension.
-Subsequently method1 is applied to the next extension of x, that is the extension of the object x just after method1 has been applied.
-This is followed by another recursive reference, (next next x), to the extension of x once method1 and method2 have been applied.
+Then $method_1$ is applied to this extension.
+Subsequently $method_1$ is applied to the next extension of x, that is the extension of the object x just after $method_1$ has been applied.
+This is followed by another recursive reference, (next next x), to the extension of x once $method_1$ and $method_2$ have been applied.
 The operator Then abstracts over this use of fby and next providing a single operation to order object transformations.
+It is important to note that each extension of x is a distinct object snapshot and not a pointer to a single object.